Manojython/hill-climbing-search/README.md

    { 👑,  0,  0,  0}
    { 0,  0,  👑,  0}
 ```
 The above board represents a 4x4 board such that no queens attack each other.
+In our project, we have tried to use the column-wise movement, sideways movement method and also the Random restart methodologies to achieve the solution.

+# The Program structure

 # hill-climbing-search

 Hill Climbing implementation